The Belated MBT

 The tank served its role as deterrence (photo: JGSDF)

-As such, all but the ones displayed at JGSDF camps for commemorative purposes will be scraped, though it does seem like a waste to simply discard instead of keeping them in storage as reserve armor.
+As such, all but the ones displayed at JGSDF camps for commemorative purposes will be scraped, though Japan has made a rare decision to store some units as reserve armor.

 But, despite the reputation of being outmatched and obsolete, the Type 74 fulfilled its primary purpose as a deterrent force.
 The fact that all 870 units were fortunate enough to never experience combat is a rare “victory” itself, especially with the recent turmoils seen across the world.